 Dr. Alfaro-Velcamp is Professor of History at Sonoma State University (SSU), and a Research Associate in the Centre of Criminology, Faculty of Law at the University of Cape Town (UCT), South Africa.
 She completed her M.Phil. in Human Rights Law in 2015 from UCT.
 She has recently been appointed an Alwaleed Visiting Scholar at Harvard University.

 •Dr. Alfaro-Velcamp has volunteered at the UCT Refugee Rights Clinic and the International Rescue Committee.
-She was a Legislative Ambassador for the American Cancer Society (ACS) from 2010-2013, and has advocated for cancer research.
-In 2011, she was invited to join the ACS Access To Care Team to help educate and advocate for affordable healthcare.
+She was a Legislative Ambassador for the American Cancer Society (ACS), and has advocated for cancer research.
+She was invited to join the ACS Access To Care Team to help educate and advocate for affordable healthcare.

 •Dr. Alfaro-Velcamp was chosen “Faculty Member of the Year” by the Mexican Student Association (MEChA) in 2004.